Central Districts cricket team: History

+The New Zealand first-class ninth wicket partnership record was set by Harry Cave and Ian Leggat, who had both been members of Central Stags' first team in 1950, in Dunedin in the 1952/53 edition of the Plunket Shield.
+The pair put on 239 against Otago, scoring 118 and 142 respectively in the second innings.

+New Zealand's first-class second wicket partnership record is also held by the Central Stags.
+Scott Briasco and Ron Hart put on 317 at New Plymouth Pukekura Park in January 1984 against Canterbury, scoring 157 and 167 not out respectively.

-The New Zealand Domestic T20 all wickets partnership record is held by Ingram with Jamie How, the pair having put on 201 for the first wicket at Pukekura Park in 2011/12, against Wellington.
+The New Zealand Domestic T20 all wickets partnership record is held by Peter Ingram with Jamie How.
+The pair put on 201 for the first wicket at Pukekura Park in 2011/12, against Wellington.

-How and Jeet Raval share the New Zealand Domestic List A partnership record of 321, set against Northern Districts at Seddon Park in 2012/13, a match in which How became the first player to score a Ford Trophy double century, reaching his hundred in 49 balls and breaking the competition record that had been held by retired Canterbury batsman Peter Fulton.
+How and Jeet Raval share the New Zealand Domestic List A partnership record of 321, set against Northern Districts at Seddon Park in 2012/13, a match in which How became the first player to score a Ford Trophy double century.
+How reached his hundred in 49 balls and broke the competition record that had been held by retired Canterbury batsman Peter Fulton.

 One of New Zealand's greatest batsmen, Ross Taylor, played for the Central Stags.
 He made his first-class debut for the team as an 18-year-old on 9 January 2003.
 In 2021/22 at Pukekura Park, Taylor broke the record for the fastest Ford Trophy century, reaching his hundred in 49 balls, breaking the national record that had been held by retired Canterbury batsman Peter Fulton.
 Taylor played his final match for the Stags in 2022/23.